 Work during 2017 and 2018 comprised of geologic mapping, prospecting and sampling resulting in the discovery of extensive sediment hosted copper mineralization in different horizons across the property.
-Although anomalous these horizons did not host sufficient grade for Antofagasta to continue and During the three months ended June 30, 2019, Antofagasta terminated their option on the Mark Project.
+Although anomalous these horizons did not host sufficient grade for Antofagasta to continue and as a result Antofagasta terminated their option on the Mark Project in April 2019.